dappboris-dev/EVM-Volume-Booster/readme.md

-# 🔄 Pump.fun AMM volume Bot
+# 🔄 Solana Raydium & Pump.fun AMM volume Bot

-A high-performance trading bot that interacts with the Pump.fun AMM swap platform.
-This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions on the Pump.fun AMM swap platform and withdraw remain fees and close token accounts simultaneously
+A high-performance trading bot that interacts with the Pump.fun AMM swap and Raydium CLMM & CPMM platform.
+This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions on the Pump.fun AMM swap & Raydium platform and withdraw remain fees and close token accounts simultaneously

 Contact: https://t.me/stevensprg